 If the funding sources are not confirmed, then the associated projects won't be completed in the stated year and will be deferred until funding can be obtained.

-Funded depreciation of Council assets will be provided for by 2022 with the exception of the Mangawhai wastewater system which will be fully funded by 2025.
+Funded depreciation of Council assets will be provided for by 2022, except for the Mangawhai wastewater system which will be fully funded by 2025.

 Climate-related risks: